Essential Linux Commands

 df Display Disk Space Usage

-command shows disk space usage.
+The df command shows disk space usage.

 du Display Directory Space Usage

-command shows directory space usage.
+The du command shows directory space usage.

 top Display System Processes

-command provides a dynamic real-time view of running system processes.
+The top command provides a dynamic real-time view of running system processes.

 Keyboard shortcuts in top: